Learning a model of shape selectivity in V4 cells reveals shape encoding mechanisms in the brain: Results

 We conducted experiments with two sets of stimuli: 366 parametric shapes combining convex-concave parts into closed shapes borrowed from~\cite{pasupathy2001_shape_representation} and parametric shapes with a single varying part along its contour designed according to the set from~\cite{elShamayleh2016scale}.
 The latter set was employed to test invariance in mV4 responses.
 The former shape set, which we call the standard set, was utilized in all other experiments as well as training the model.
 The standard set shapes were scaled such that stimulus edges were offset from the RF center by $0.75\times$ RF size.
 The shapes in the invariance experiments were scaled following~\cite{elShamayleh2016scale}.
 The SparseShape network input was set to $400\times400$ pixels and we measured $1^\circ$ visual angle at 50cm to be $32\times32$ pixels.
 We set mV4 RFs at $4^\circ$ following~\cite{felleman1991distributed} equivalent to $128\times128$ pixels.

 Supervised learning in the last layer of SparseShape was performed with electrophysiological responses of 109 Macaque V4 neurons reported in~\cite{pasupathy2001_shape_representation} provided to us by Dr. Pasupathy.
 That is, for each Macaque V4 cell, we assigned its responses to a mV4 neuron and learned the model weights from mLocalCurv cells to the mV4 neuron.
 A stratified division of the standard shape set into $60\%-40\%$ train and test splits was performed for each individual neuron to ensure an assortment of responses were present in each set.
-The hyper-parameters of sparse coding were determined using cross-validation over the training set followed by learning the weights with all the training shapes.
+The hyper-parameters for learning the last layer weights were determined using cross-validation over the training set followed by learning the weights with all the training shapes.
 All other model parameters were set according to experimental findings following~\cite{Antonio_2012, RBO}.